 The insulin load was a bit disappointing.
-At 50% carbs the smoothie mixture came in just above the porridge with blueberries in terms of insulin load.
-This may not be a problem if you’re insulin sensitive, but people struggling with diabetes might suffer with the apple and banana which don’t add much in terms of nutrient density (other than sweetness which would add to the palatability of the smoothie).
+At 50% carbs, the smoothie mixture came in just above the porridge with blueberries in terms of insulin load.
+This may not be a problem if you’re insulin sensitive, but people struggling with diabetes might suffer from the apple and banana which don’t add much in terms of nutrient density (other than sweetness which would add to the palatability of the smoothie).

 minus the apple and banana

-So for interest I dropped out the apple and banana and the ranking improved in terms of vitamins and minerals, though it didn’t change the protein score.
+So for interest, I dropped out the apple and banana and the ranking improved in terms of vitamins and minerals, though it didn’t change the protein score.
 The insulin load ranking improved marginally from 228 to 206.

 Overall, this may not be a bad option for breakfast if you’re not diabetic and get some additional protein later in the day.
-Living on Rhonda’s smoothe may also not be optimal if you’re looking to maintain / build lean muscle.
+Living on Rhonda’s smoothe may also not be optimal if you’re looking to maintain/build lean muscle.

 and now for something completely different… zero carb Gregg